Preventing holiday weight gain

 At many of Diakon’s senior living communities, we have wellness coordinators and committees to encourage both residents and staff members to make healthy choices.

 The coordinators do a great job of organizing events such as health fairs, fitness activities and educational seminars that promote healthy living.
-As so, as we approach the holidays, we asked some of the coordinators to share tips on how to combat the holiday weight gain:
+As so, as we approach the holidays, we asked some of them to share tips on how to combat the holiday weight gain:

 “Bring your own healthy dish to office parties and holiday gatherings,” suggests Karen Sinkovits of The Lutheran Home at Topton.
 “Maintain your usual eating patterns, but allow yourself to splurge on holiday treats sparingly.”